-Urban Lawyers is a charity founded by Dr Tunde Okewale MBE, Barrister at Doughty Street Chambers.
+Urban Lawyers is a charity founded by Dr Tunde Okewale OBE, Barrister at Doughty Street Chambers.

 The charity works to makes the law (in its academic, practical and career contexts) more accessible to marginalised groups in society.